 If you’ve ever been stung by a hornet, you know it’s an extremely painful experience.
 Some people will only have an itchy bump for a few days, but for others a hornet sting can be life threatening.
-In North Shore area, hornets will build their nests in yards and under eaves, causing concern to homeowners.
+In Covington area, hornets will build their nests in yards and under eaves, causing concern to homeowners.
 Hornets are passive creatures when away from their nests, but they have a reputation for being aggressive towards humans.
 The fact of the matter is that hornets are only aggressive when disturbed or feel like their colony is being threatened.
-For this reason, it’s best practice to hire an exterminator to properly dispose of nests around your North Shore home.
+For this reason, it’s best practice to hire an exterminator to properly dispose of nests around your Covington home.
 At Fox, we want to help you get rid of hornets so you can feel safe and comfortable in your own yard.

 You might see one flying around the house, yard, or garden.

 These are always physical nests built above the ground, usually in trees or on soffits.
 They can range in size from a golf ball to a basketball.

 Some types of wasps make nests underground, underneath house siding, or in gutters.
 You’ll know you have hornets (or another type of wasps) if you see them flying in and out of specific places on or around your home.

 Think you have a hornet problem?
 Call Fox Pest Control at (985) 251-2646 for a free Covington hornet control quote.